nebula-orchestrator/docs/docs/api.md

 # Get api status
-a simple webpage that can be used to monitor the API is working
+a simple endpoint that can be used to monitor the API is working

  **request**